RemyG/remyg.ovh/blog/_posts/2018-05-01-esp8266-temperature-display.md

 tags:
   - IoT
   - domotics
+description: Build a temperature monitoring station, with an LCD display.
+Based on the ESP8266 board and the DS18B20 sensor.
 ---

 In this article, I'll explain how to make a temperature sensor and display, using an ESP8266 board, a DS18B20 temperature sensor and an I2C LCD display.